bedoya-daniel/bedoya-daniel.github.io/README.md

 # Daniel BEDOYA

-Personal website to showcase different ideas and projects (SITE UNDER CONSTRUCTION)
+Personal static website to showcase different ideas and projects

----
-All html and css are coded by hand and thus the code is prone to bugs
----

 ## License

 The MIT License (MIT)

-Copyright (c) 2016 Michael Rose
+Copyright (c) 2021 Daniel Bedoya

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal